cloudhubs/mvp/README.md

     ```sh
     docker-compose up --build
-	or
-	docker-compose up --build -d (for detached mode)

     ```

-    This command will build the Docker images and start the containers for both the backend and frontend services.
+    This command will build the Docker images and start the containers for both the backend and frontend services. '-d' flag can be used to run the containers in detached mode.

 	> The first time you run this command, it will take some time to download the required Docker images.
 Subsequent runs will be faster.